 Accessing the Manage Schemas Page

 Note.
-At this point in time, the Manage Schemas page is read-only: you can view schema information (and download a copy of the schema), but you can’t really manage the schema: you can’t add or delete attributes, mark an attribute as searchable or case-sensitive, etc. In the future, that will likely change.
-For now, however, managing your schemas means using the entity type APIs or contacting your Janrain representative.
+At this point in time, the Manage Schemas page is read-only: you can view schema information (and download a copy of the schema), but you can’t really manage the schema: you can’t add or delete attributes, mark an attribute as searchable or case-sensitive, etc.

 The Manage Schemas page is accessed like any other page in the Janrain Console; you simply click the appropriate link in the navigation pane: